catnull-dev/Profile/README.md

-- 👋 Hi, I’m @catnull_ros
+- 👋 Hi, I’m Rostislav!
-- 👀 I’m interested in Web-Development, Robotics and IoT
+- 👀 I’m interested in development for Unity, Web, Robotics.
-- 🌱 I’m currently learning ROS, CV, math, Robotics and programming
+- 🌱 I’m currently learning C#, Rust, Algorithms, Mathematics, etc.

 <!---
 dev0ros/dev0ros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.